 I started researching plant sciences with the aim of contributing to knowledge that would help develop new sustainable and future-oriented forms of cultivation and food that are adapted to rapid changes in climate.
 Climate change is already endangering sufficient food supply in so many regions of the world so I believe that understanding the mechanisms underlying plant resistance to stress will be instrumental in solving this problem.

 I am pursuing my master’s thesis in Prof. Dr. von Schaewen’s group on protein N-glycosylation in Arabidopsis thaliana under the supervision of Dr. Heidi Kaulfürst-Soboll and Prof. Dr. von Schaewen.
-N-glycosylation is an evolutionary conserved mechanisms that co-and post-translationally attaches and modifies glycans on specific sites in proteins.
-The most complex N-glycan formed in plant cells is the lewis-a epitope.
+N-glycosylation is an evolutionary conserved mechanism that co-and post-translationally attaches and modifies glycans on specific sites in proteins.
+The most complex N-glycan formed in plant cells is the Lewis-a epitope.
 I am studying the effect that losing the ability to form lewis-a epitopes has on Arabidopsis thaliana plants.

 Studying in Münster

 Welcome to Münster!